primefaces/primefaces/docs/7_1/components/calendar.md

 ## Date Ranges
 Using mindate and maxdate options, selectable dates can be restricted.
-Values for these attributes can either be a string or a java.util.Date.
+Values for these attributes can either be a string or a java.time.LocalDate.

 ```xhtml
 <p:calendar value="#{dateBean.date}" mode="inline" mindate="07/10/2010" maxdate="07/15/2010"/>